 Bushman concludes, “Taken together, these studies suggest that exposure to violence in the media can increase children’s dangerous behavior around real firearms.”

 Dr. Bushman reached two other conclusions from his team’s two studies:

 “First, gun owners should secure their weapons.
 Guns are not toys for children.
 Second, parents should monitor the media their children consume, because children who see media characters use guns may be more likely to use real guns themselves if they have the chance.”

 According to the U.S. Centers for Disease Control and Prevention in 2017, about 19.41 children each day are shot by guns in the United States, with about 3.55 children each day dying from their wounds.

 Sources: Dr. Brad Bushman, Psychology Today, 07/31/19, MOVIEGUIDE®, and The Trace, 06/19/17.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!